traefik/traefik/webui/readme.md

   - `npm run build`

-- Static contents are build in the directory `static`
+- Static contents are built in the `static` directory

-**Don't change manually the files in the directory `static`**
+**Do not manually change the files in the `static` directory**

-- The build allow to:
+- The build allows to:
   - optimize all JavaScript
   - optimize all CSS
   - add vendor prefixes to CSS (cross-bowser support)
   - add a hash in the file names to prevent browser cache problems
-  - all images will be optimized at build
+  - optimize all images at build time
   - bundle JavaScript in one file

 ## How to edit (only for frontend developer)

-**Don't change manually the files in the directory `static`**
+**Do not manually change the files in the `static` directory**

-- Go to the directory `webui`
+- Go to the `webui` directory
 - Edit files in `webui/src`
 - Run in development mode :
   - `npm run dev`